semgrep/semgrep-docs/docs/semgrep-appsec-platform/slack.md

 To set up or subscribe to notifications for findings in your Slack workspace, perform the following steps:

 1. In your Slack workspace, find or create a channel for Semgrep notifications.
   * If you use a private channel for notifications, first invite the Semgrep app by typing `@Semgrep` in the channel.
-If the app is not invited to a private channel it cannot send notifications there.
+If the app is not invited to a private channel, it cannot send notifications there.
-3. In the selected Slack channel, enter the following slash command: `/semgrep_subscribe`.
+3. In the selected Slack channel, enter the following command: `/semgrep_subscribe`.
 4. Optional: Enter the name of a specific project after `/semgrep_subscribe` to receive findings for that specific project only, for example, `/semgrep_subscribe acme-corp/vulnerable-repo`.
 The project must be entered as it is shown in Semgrep AppSec Platform, typically:
     <br />
     <code>/semgrep_subscribe <span className="placeholder">ACCOUNT_NAME/REPOSITORY_NAME</span></code>